 Recording guitars with new strings is often overlooked and that’s a mistake.
-Using old strings for recording has less power and life in it.
+Using old strings for recording is not recommended.

 Electric guitar strings should be changed regularly if you play live or record often.
 In general, strings should be changed every 100 hours of playing.
 Especially if you play a lot.

 But what is the best electric guitar string for recording?
 How you can choose strings for your guitar or what string gauge should you use?
 These are the questions I will answer in this post.